 Natural wildlife populations and systems are understood and perpetuated.
 Natural fluctuations in populations are permitted to occur.
-Natural influences are mimicked if necessary.
+Natural influences are mimicked, if necessary.
 The National Park Service works with neighbors and partners to achieve mutually beneficial goals.

-- The National Park Service will continue its elk/bison management study to determine the status and health of the elk and bison populations that use park lands. - The National Park Service will continue to work with partners, including CDOW, USFWS, USFS, The Nature Conservancy, and park neighbors to develop management strategies for elk and bison.
-Of particular interest is understanding and perpetuating the dynamic interaction of grazing animals, vegetation, sand sheet conditions, and dune migration in the greater
+- The National Park Service will continue its elk/bison management study to determine the status and health of the elk and bison populations that use park lands. - The National Park Service will continue to work with partners, including CDOW, the USFWS, USFS, The Nature Conservancy, and park neighbors to develop management strategies for elk and bison.
+Of particular interest is understanding and perpetuating the dynamic interaction of grazing animals, vegetation, sand sheet conditions, and dune migration in the greater ongoing natural processes of the Great Sand Dunes. - The National Park Service will develop an elk management plan.
+This plan will be developed in consultation with partners, including CDOW, the USFWS, USFS, The Nature Conservancy, and park neighbors. - The National Park Service will strive to identify species that have occupied the park and preserve in the past, and evaluate the feasibility and advisability of reintroducing extirpated species. - The National Park Service will continue to cooperate with CDOW to learn more about population dynamics and determine

-- ongoing natural processes of the Great Sand Dunes. - The National Park Service will strive to identify species that have occupied the park and preserve in the past, and evaluate the feasibility and advisability of reintroducing extirpated species. - The National Park Service will continue to cooperate with CDOW to learn more about population dynamics and determine appropriate management actions for game species. - Park managers will work with CDOW to address conflicts between hunters and other recreational users of the preserve. - The park will investigate the feasibility of expanding the native fish reintroduction program into other streams in the park or preserve.
+- appropriate management actions for game species. - Park managers will work with CDOW to address conflicts between hunters and other recreational users of the preserve. - The park will investigate the feasibility of expanding the native fish reintroduction program into other streams in the park or preserve.